castwide/solargraph/README.md

     gem install solargraph

-To use it with Visual Studio Code, go to the extensions, search for Solargraph, and click Install.
-(The gem needs to be installed for the extension to work.)
+To use it with Visual Studio Code, see the solargraph-vscode project (forthcoming).

 ## How It Works